lairdstewart/lairdstewart.github.io/markdown/online-masters.md

 - What previously costed $2,500 (assuming instruction is 1/2 the value of these courses) can now be offered for the price of an LLM subscription.
 - Demand for post-graduate education will increase as students drop out of (or never begin) these programs

 There's an opportunity here for a startup (or open source project).
 I'm imagining a service that organizes publicly released lectures and syllabi and matches students with others in their city to form study groups.
-What remains is solving the signaling and student motivation problems[1].
-Perhaps signaling could be solved by peer reviews or in-person final exams at testing centers.
-Motivation is trickier.
+What remains is recovering the lost signaling value.
+Perhaps peer reviews or in-person final exams at testing centers.

----

-[1] Four fifths of students with the expressed intention to finish HarvardX EdX MOOCs don't ([Reich](https://er.educause.edu/articles/2014/12/MOOC-completion-and-retention-in-the-context-of-student-intent))